Jollywatt/GeometricAlgebra.jl/docs/src/design.md

 The metric signature type parameter may be any `isbits` value satisying the following interface.
-As well as defining the geometric algebra, the signature is used to defines basis blade labels, the default array type for multivector components, and so on.
+As well as defining the geometric algebra, the signature is used to specify basis blade labels, the default array type for multivector components, and other metadata.

 | Required methods | Description |
 |:-----------------|:------------|